Who Was the Worst President in American History?

 Many People Forget History in Favor of the Present

 Based upon the frequent posts on Facebook, Twitter, and various blogs and message boards, many Americans think that either George W. Bush (for liberals) or Barack Obama (for conservatives/libertarians) is the absolute worst president ever to occupy the White House.
-These comments continue and seem to be going nowhere anytime soon.
+After his election in 2016, Donald Trump has taken the place of George W. Bush's mantle for liberals.
+These comments take up much of a person's Facebook feed, and they seem to be going nowhere anytime soon.
 Chances are that the next president will have people saying the same thing about him or her within months (or even days) of taking the oath of office.

 George Washington can't count as the worst ever to occupy the White House, although he could be considered the worst president to never occupy the White House, as well as the best.
 His successor, John Adams, was the first president to live in the new presidential mansion in the Federal City later known as Washington, D. C.